lxqt/lxqt-menu-data/README.md

 ### Menu Files

-* `lxqt-applications.menu`: Default menu file for the "Main Menu plugin" in lxqt-panel and "Applications" in PcManFm-qt.
+* `lxqt-applications.menu`: Default menu file for the "Main Menu" plugin in lxqt-panel and "Applications" in PcManFm-qt.

 * `lxqt-applications-fm.menu`:
   * Application chooser menu in PCmanFm-qt (right click menu "Open with → Other applications")
   * Applications menu in PcManFm-qt if installed outside of LXQt.

-* `lxqt-applications-simple.menu` and `lxqt-applications-compact.menu`:  Alternative menus for the "Main Menu plugin" in `lxqt-panel`.
+* `lxqt-applications-simple.menu` and `lxqt-applications-compact.menu`:  Alternative menus for the "Main Menu" plugin in `lxqt-panel`.

 * `lxqt-config.menu` : Used in "LXQt Configuration Center".